poliorcetics/cargo-intraconv/README.md

 $ cargo intraconv path/to/my/file.rs -q # Do not display changes, only errors
 ```

-It is possible to give multiple paths to files.
-Note that directories will not
+It is possible to give multiple paths to files or directories.
-work.
-Giving no paths will produce an error.

 > Note: `intraconv` will accept any file, no just `.rs` ones: you can use it
 > on markdown files that are included as docs in Rust files for example.